 The solution to this problem is the protection of a covered rain gutter which sheds leaves and debris to the ground while capturing rainwater and moving it safely away from your home.

 The best rain gutter protection on the market today is a LeafGuard® rain gutter system.
-Its patented design includes a built-in hood that deflects debris from clogging gutters, eliminating water damage to your roof, siding and foundation.
+Its proprietary design includes a built-in hood that deflects debris from clogging gutters, eliminating water damage to your roof, siding and foundation.
 LeafGuard is also stronger and more durable than any other gutter system available, handling 32 inches of rain per hour, over three times the record rainfall ever recorded by the US Weather Bureau.

 Learn why LeafGuard gutters are America’s most trusted rain gutter protection.